 |Initial Entry||Execution||Discovery||Privilege Escalation||Lateral Movement||Command and Control||Defense Evasion||Exfiltration|

-Despite last year’s arrests of alleged members of the Clop ransomware cartel in Ukraine, our detections of this ransomware indicate that the group is still a potential threat and might strike anytime.
+Despite arrests of alleged members of the Clop ransomware cartel in Ukraine in 2021, our detections of this ransomware indicate that the group is still a potential threat and might strike anytime.
 Moreover, the operators behind Clop are known to regularly change their TTPs, which means that expecting them to sharpen the proverbial saw is par for the course.
 It is therefore best to stay vigilant and armed with the knowledge that ransomware operators are always waiting for a chance to pounce on their next victim.

 To protect systems against similar threats, organizations can establish security frameworks that allocate resources systematically for establishing a strong defense strategy against ransomware.

 Here are some best practices that organizations can consider:

 Audit and inventory

 - Take an inventory of assets and data.

 - Identify authorized and unauthorized devices and software.